 22. Karandeep Kaur

 Being one of the few retailers in gourmet food in India, Karandeep had been exposed to a lot of international concepts in gourmet food retailers like Waitrose of UK.
 She had set up Gourmet City and was heading Godrej Natures basket then.
 Wanting to get out of the corporate world, Karandeep opened her own café, C’est La Vie Gurgaon

 This lady has been through innumerable personal and professional struggles and also taken things in her stride.
-A true hero she is the CEO at Sherekhan Group in Manchester, UK and an Asian entrepreneur and a restaurateur.
+A true hero she is the CEO at Sherekhan Group in Manchester, UK and an Asian entrepreneur and one of the most talented women restaurant owners.
 She is also an inspiring businesswoman and the council member at CBI and chair of the Ethnic Minority Business Forum, North-West.

 24. Pervin Todiwala